2.3 Equal Opportunity and Affirmative Action

 All policies appearing or referenced in Volume II of the Ithaca College Policy Manual, including this policy of non-discrimination and affirmative action, will automatically be amended as new legislation dictates and may also be revised at the discretion of the College.

-The College's Equal Opportunity and Affirmative Action Program is administered by the Office of Equal Opportunity Compliance.
+The College's Equal Opportunity and Affirmative Action Program is administered by the Office of Human Resources.
 Success requires the understanding and commitment of every member of the Ithaca College community to the pursuit of equal opportunity and affirmative action in employment.
-Inquiries related to this program should be directed to the Office of Equal Opportunity Compliance.
+Inquiries related to this program should be directed to the Office of Human Resources.

-A member of the Ithaca College campus community who believes that the College's policy of non-discrimination has been violated should contact the Office of Equal Opportunity Compliance prior to submitting a formal complaint.
-(See section 2.7.)
+A member of the Ithaca College campus community who believes that the College's policy of non-discrimination has been violated should contact the Office of Employee Relations.

 It is the objective of the Ithaca College Affirmative Action Program to guarantee equal opportunity in employment, training, and promotional opportunities.
 The College will hire the most qualified candidate in all circumstances.
 Where minorities, women, and individuals with disabilities are underrepresented and underutilized, it is the intent of Ithaca College to recruit, employ, and promote them to a degree consistent with their availability, merit, and qualifications.

 It is through the recruitment and hiring process that the College has its greatest opportunity to achieve its objective of increasing the representation of women, minorities and other protected groups in areas where they are currently underrepresented.
 Procedures have been established to increase the chances of achieving success and to monitor progress.
 These procedures also provide the necessary documentation to evaluate a discrimination complaint.
 No department, school, or division is authorized to hire new faculty or staff without prior certification that its search and hiring process was fair and attempted to locate and consider available qualified female, minority, and disabled candidates.